 - extra olive oil for drizzling before baking stuffed squash

 - Preheat oven to 400 degrees.

-- Using a sharp chefs knife, carefully cut the acorn squash in half lengthwise.
+- Using a sharp chefs knife, carefully cut the squash in half lengthwise.
 Scoop out the seeds and discard.
-Set the cut side down on a cutting board and halve it again lengthwise to form little squash boats.
-Place on a roasting pan and coat each slice with a teaspoon of olive oil.
+Line a sheet pan with parchment paper or foil.
+Place on a roasting pan and coat the inside of each with a teaspoon of olive oil.

-- You can change this dish up if you wanted it to be vegetarian, by eliminating the pancetta.
+You can change this dish up if you wanted it to be vegetarian, by eliminating the pancetta.
 Make it vegan by also skipping the parmesan cheese.
-Since those two ingredients add a salty element, consider adding in some chopped olives or capers -- and golden raisins for a sweet hit.
+Since those two ingredients add a salty element, consider adding in some chopped olives or capers — and golden raisins for a sweet hit.